sagheerahmadGmit/GraphTheory/README.md

 Context
 -------------------------------------------------------------------------------------------------------------------

--The following project has a real world problem that we may be asked to solve in our workplace or industry.
+The following project has a real world problem that we may be asked to solve in our workplace or industry.
 We are not required to solve this problem from the top of our heads but we should be able toresearch and investigate the different methods that we could apply to the problem to solve it.
 There are many solutions already available and this is one of them.

 Structure